 Yes.
 Either you or AT&T can start an arbitration proceeding.
 Can I have a hearing?

-Many consumer disputes can be resolved simply through the review of documents.
-However you may request a hearing.
-This request should be made no later than ten days after the AAA has initiated the case.
-You can request either a telephone hearing or an in-person hearing.
+Yes.
+While many consumer disputes can be resolved simply through the review of documents, you can request a hearing if your claims less than $10,000.
+You can request a telephone, videoconference, or in-person hearing.
+For claims valued at more than $10,000, the AAA rules will apply.
+Your request should be made no later than ten days after the AAA has initiated the case or in the time established by AAA rules.
 Is Mediation available?